warsaw-hackers/Sloth-Shaming/README.md

 In order to automatically generate roasts for late payments, we use Golem to run an AI model.
 These roasts then gets posted to x dot com the everything app.

 ### Optimism
 We deployed our contracts on Optimism Sepolia, because Worldcoin World ID is required for our dApp.
+Also it's possible to pay invoices on Optimism within our dApp.

 ### Celo
-We use Celo Alfojores testnet for for creating a SBT in our registry.
+Celo is available as a payment Chain on our Request Network dApp.
+Also, we use Celo Alfojores testnet for for creating a SBT in our registry.

 ### DragonSwap - Pooled bounty
 We use Sei network for for creating a SBT in our registry.